alimjanqadir/geofence-demo/README.md

 and check them with 5 minutes latency using WorkManager.
 But implementing, testing and running correctly seemed hard to accomplish in two days.
-After reading the LocationManager document I realize it has offered addProximityAlert method to create geofence alert, so I achieve this scenario using LocationManger#addProximityAlert api.
-Latency of the api is 5s to 10m and system uses it's location service to optimize battery life and I checked the running services of the os in Xiaomi 10 it uses in-house FusionLocationProvider(which utilizes all kind of location providers) to fix location.
+After reading the LocationManager document I realize it has offered addProximityAlert method to create geofence alert, so I achieve this scenario using `LocationManger#addProximityAlert` API.
+Latency of the API is 5s to 10m and system uses it's location service to optimize battery life and I checked the running services of the os in Xiaomi 10 it uses in-house FusionLocationProvider(which utilizes all kind of location providers) to fix location.